maubanel/UE5-CPP-Functions-Templates-Classes/vanilla-functions/README.md

 ##### `Step 8.`\|`UECPPFTC`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now at the top of **Functions.cpp** we need to include the header.
 So this will basically read this before processing the code on the page so the compiler will know that this files will define `Sorry()` regardless of the order.
+This is why all of our *#include*'s are at the top of the page.

 ```
 #include "Functions.h"
 ```
 > We do not use the `<>` naming as this is not a standard include.
 We use the `""` and it will look in the project directory for that file.

 ![add an inlcude in the cpp file](images/includeNewHeader.png)